 1855, New South Wales, Victoria, South Australia and Tasmania gained self government.
 Queensland gained self government in 1859 and Western Australia gained self government in 1860.

-22/2/1855, 13 gold diggers were acquitted of rioting and manslaughter in Melbourne, Australia after fighting broke out at the Eureka gold mine.
+22 February 1855, 13 gold diggers were acquitted of rioting and manslaughter in Melbourne, Australia after fighting broke out at the Eureka gold mine.
 In 1854, at the Eureka Stockade, Ballarat, New South Wales, armed gold prosepctors fought with a combined military and police force; 30 gold miners and 5 policemen died.
 Miners objected to an expensive licence imposed by the Australian Government, Public opinion went behind the miners, and juries refused to convict them, causing the Government to back down over the issue.
+See 3 December 1854.

 1853, Transportation from Britain to Tasmania ceased.
 However Transportation was used to provide labour in Western Australia, 1853-67.

 12 February 1851, The Australian Gold Rush began, after Edward Hargreaves discovered gold at Summerhill Creek, 20 miles north of Bathurst, New South Wales.

 7 July 1850, Scottish explorer, Edward Eyre arrived in Albany, Western Australia, having crossed the Nullarbor Plain, the first White man to do this.

 18 January 1849, Sir Edmund Burton, the first Prime Minister of Australia in 1901, was born in Glebe, Sydney.

 22 August 1847, Sir John Forrrest, explorer and surveyor of Australia in the 1870s, was born.

 10 June 1838, The Myall Creek Massacre.
 28 indigernous Australians were killed by European settlers.